 (1+2t)+(2t)+2t=6(1+2t) + (2-t) + 2t = 6 3+3t=63 + 3t = 6 t=1t = 1

-So the intersection point is
+so the intersection point is

 (x,y,z)=(3,1,2)(x,y,z) = (3,1,2)

-Common mistakes
+Common Confusions

-In ax+by+cz+d=0ax+by+cz+d=0, the vector (a,b,c)(a,b,c) is perpendicular to the plane.
-It is not generally a direction vector lying in the plane.
+• Confusing a plane's normal with a line's direction.
+In ax+by+cz+d=0ax+by+cz+d=0, (a,b,c)(a,b,c) is perpendicular to the plane, not a direction lying in it.

 Need help with a problem?